 Visiting Anchorage last summer, we had the distinct sense that its inhabitants focus on creating a life for themselves there.
 Tourists?
 They come second and for all the best reasons.
 That isn’t to say that anyone was rude or inhospitable, just that the city has this practical vibe to it.
 At least, that was our impression.

-Why Anchorage is fascinating all the same
+Why Anchorage is fascinating

-Did I use the word “drab”?
+Did I use the word “drab” earlier?
 Yes, I did.
 But honestly, I mean that in a positive sense.
 I really do.
 As we traveled through the lands of the north, I fell in love with Whitehorse in the Yukon, and with every Alaskan city and town we visited.
 Yes, they all have a practical down-to-earth vibe.
 But there is something so intrinsically authentic about that, it’s totally captivating.

 With that in mind, we totally enjoyed Anchorage.
 There were no fancy or flashy attractions yet there were so many things to do in Anchorage that kept us fully engaged in an ongoing Alaskan experience.
 Which made the entire visit anything but boring or drab.